 The Boys & Girls Clubs of the Lewis Clark Valley are proud of everyone involved in our athletic programs.
-In an effort to encourage and create a positive, safe & enjoyable environment we present the NO TOLERANCE POLICY for all athletic events.
+In an effort to encourage and create a positive, safe & enjoyable environment we adhere to the NO TOLERANCE POLICY for all athletic events.
 We want everyone involved to enjoy athletics in a mature and responsible manner.
 Please remember that children play for FUN.
 Thank you for setting a good example of sportsmanship.

-- Know and follow the rules and the intent of the rules - Respect players, fans, referees and the referee's decision - Place safety, enjoyment and education of others above all else, including winning - Remember that children play for FUN - Never engage in unsportsmanlike behavior - Never use abusive or foul language - Encourage in a manner that inspires without belittling others - Encourage players to respect opponents, coaches and referees - Avoid criticizing players for mistakes, mistakes are part of learning - Be supportive of the teams & represent yourself in a positive manner
+- Know and follow the rules and the intent of the rules - Respect players, fans, referees and the referee's decisions - Place safety, enjoyment and education of others above all else, including winning - Remember that children play for FUN - Never engage in unsportsmanlike behavior - Never use abusive or foul language - Encourage in a manner that inspires without belittling others - Encourage players to respect opponents, coaches and referees - Avoid criticizing players for mistakes, because mistakes are part of the learning process - Be supportive of all teams & represent yourself in a positive manner